Safe, Small, Homelike Daycare & Kindergarten in Toronto

 Outdoor Education & Forest School • Integrated Arts • Urban Gardening

 Is Smaller Really Better?
 We think so!
-Our centre is homelike but with a big emphasis on safety, education, consistency and socialization.
-We exceed ministry standards educator to child ratios, and have a management team with over 50 years of educational experience between us.
+Our centres are homelike but with a big emphasis on safety, education, consistency and socialization.
+We often exceed ministry standards educator to child ratios, and have a management team with over 50 years of educational experience between us.
 So feel free to exhale … you’ve finally found the best place for your child’s early learning experience.

-If you would like to help your child become a curious, capable & creative learner, who will be ready for the future, then take the time to get to know us.
+If you would like to help your child become a curious, capable & creative learner, who will be future stewards of our environment, then get to know us.

 Our educators encourage wonder and exploration